Table of Contents

 Cristina Hernandez Updated by Cristina Hernandez

-Optional Reports are only accessible after a School Report has been sent.
-These must be created for each student individually, and you can send up to 2 Optional Reports per student any time during the year.
-Once you send an Optional Report, it becomes available to all colleges the student has applied to (or later applies to) through Common App.
+Optional Reports become available after a School Report has been sent, and they must be created individually for each student.
+You can send up to two (2) Optional Reports per student during the school year.

 Important Reminder: You can only send up to 2 Optional Reports per student each application year.
 Be sure to use them wisely.
 Once both are used, you’ll need to contact the college directly for any additional updates or corrections.